SummaryRead the full fact sheet

 Healthy adults have a small amount of brain atrophy due to natural ageing, but in many people with untreated MS, brain atrophy occurs at a much faster rate.
 Current MS treatments aim to prevent new central nervous system lesions forming that lead to irreversible damage and brain atrophy.
 Current research is focused on finding ways to repair the damaged myelin and help prevent MS symptoms.

 Watch this Jumo Health and MS Australia video about living with MS.

 MS is a common disease

-- Caucasian – 98 per cent of people with MS are Caucasian
+- 3 quarters of all people with MS are women.

 Types of MS